NYU-CSO/recitation/r1/README.md

 * `ctrl-z`
 * `tar`
 * `curl`
-* `apt-get install` (Not on Mac)
+* `apt-get install` (This is a Linux-distribution specific command, and hence not available on Mac)
-* `apt-cache search` (Not on Mac)
+* `apt-cache search` (same as above)

-Despite attending this recitation, many times you will have questions about ``how do I do this?"
+Despite attending this recitation, many times you will have questions about "how do I do this?"
 "is there a command for doing X?".
-The answer to all of these questions can usually be answered by Googling.
-Stackoverflow has many helpful answers.
+The answer to all of these questions can usually be discovered by Googling.
+Click on those Stackoverflow links.
+It has many helpful answers.

 ## In-class exercises